A proof of the Fields Conjectures: The space

 The proof says that the set $\EEE(\mu,\gamma)$ is actually an $\FF$-basis of $R_{\mu,\gamma}$.
 When $\mu=(3,3,2)$ and $\gamma=(1,2,0)$, we have $\stair(J(\mu,\gamma))=(1,2,2 \mid 3,3,3 \mid 4,5)$, and the set $\EEE(\mu,\gamma)$ is {\Small

 }

 where $e_\lambda=e_\lambda(x_4,x_5,x_6)$ in the middle set.
 One may compare the cardinality of this set with that of $\AAA_n(\mu,\gamma)$ given after Definition \ref{def:antisymmetrized-artin}.

 \begin{remark} Our proofs only used the easy direction of the Operator Theorem~\ref{thm:operator}: the space $SH_n$ contains $\delta_n$ and is closed under higher Euler operators.
-Lemma~\ref{lem:parabolic-dimension-equality} in the case $\mu = (1^n)$ gives a lower bound for the bigraded Hilbert series $\Hilb(SR_n;q,z)$ whose main tool is the simple matrix result in Observation~\ref{obs:column-operations}.
+Lemma~\ref{lem:parabolic-dimension-equality} in the case $\mu = (1^n)$ gives a lower bound for the bigraded Hilbert series

 When combined with the upper bound on $\Hilb(SR_n;q,z)$ established in \cite[Sec.
 3]{RW} (by easier means than the lower bound reasoning of \cite[Sec.
 4]{RW}), this gives a new and simpler proof of the Operator Theorem and Fields Conjecture 1. \end{remark}